ganfra/MaterialSpinner/README.md

 Spinner with Material Design - Down to API 9

 This library provides you a Spinner with the Material style.
-You can use it like any "normal" Spinner.
+You can use it like any regular Spinner.
 Add floating label text, hint and error messages.

 ## Screenshots